smartinternz02/SI-GuidedProject-49318-1652766389/README.md

 This project consists of four folders
 1. Dataset Folder <br />
     This folder contains images of the food items.
 For this project we have taken French Fries, Pizza and Samosa images for training and testing the model.
-  - Testing Set
+>>  - Testing Set
-  - Training Set
+>>  - Training Set
 2. Flask <br />
-  - Static
+>>  - Static
-  - Templates
+>>  - Templates
-  - Uploads
+>>  - Uploads
-  - app.py file
+>>  - app.py file
-  - Recipe.hs Model file which contains the weights of the model
+>>  - Recipe.hs Model file which contains the weights of the model
 3. IBM files <br />
-  - IBM Deployment model file.ipynb
+>>  - IBM Deployment model file.ipynb
-  - Downloading model file from IBM watson studio.ipynb
+>>  - Downloading model file from IBM watson studio.ipynb
-  - Recipe.h5 file which is extracted from .tar.gz file
+>>  - Recipe.h5 file which is extracted from .tar.gz file
 4. Model Building <br />
-  - Recipe Recognition Model.ipynb
+>>  - Recipe Recognition Model.ipynb
-  - Testing the Recipe Recognition.ipynb
+>>  - Testing the Recipe Recognition.ipynb
-  - Recipe.h5 file which created from Recipe Recognition model
+>>  - Recipe.h5 file which created from Recipe Recognition model

 ## To run the project direct to the flask folder location
-` python app.py `
+Run the command : ` python app.py ` <br />
+Then Website Running on http://127.0.0.1:5000/

 ## Website
 ![Screenshot 2022-05-27 191114](https://user-images.githubusercontent.com/87355988/170710916-44c83582-fabf-4c1d-9d78-cfdc710b09bb.png)